 More problematical is that, once the Legislature gets this new pot of money, it will behave as it always has and use some of it or eventually even all of it for current budget needs.

 Stop the new energy plan

 The proposed 2018 Town Plan includes an Energy Plan crafted by our Energy Committee.
 For this, our Committee relied on guidance, training, assistance, and review by the Chittenden County Regional Planning Commission (CCRPC), whose energy model our Committee accepted with blind enthusiasm, unaware of various mistakes, such as the following.
 A gross arithmetic mistake is found on p.
-19 of the CCRPCVT.org plan document Municipal-Energy-Data-Assumptions-and-Methodology-2017-06-09.pdf.
+19 of the CCRPCVT plan document.